joeyjpg/continuum/README.md

 Unique features of **Continuum**:

-- Use your own `Client ID`.
+- Ability to use your own `Client ID`.
-- Allow using Giphy gifs.
+- Ability to use your own Giphy gifs API key.
-- Backs up your acounts.
+- Ability to backup your acounts.
-- Increased main page tabs to 6.
+- The max number of main page tabs has been increased to six.
 - Sensible download names.
 - Bug fixes and more...